 CATH KEENAN - EXECUTIVE DIRECTOR

 Dr Catherine Keenan was formerly a journalist with The Sydney Morning Herald, working as an arts writer and as literary editor.
-Along with Tim Dick, she is a co-founder of the Sydney Story Factory and left The Sydney Morning Herald in February 2012 to become executive director.
-Cath oversees all aspects of everything, is never far from her email, and is the best robot dance master, bar none.
+Prior to that, she completed her doctorate in English Literature at Oxford University.
+She and Tim Dick co-founded the Story Factory in 2012 and Cath has been executive director ever since.
 She is also the 2016 Australian of the Year Local Hero.

-Prior to joining the Sydney Story Factory, Richard taught at secondary schools (English and English as a Second Language) in the western suburbs of Sydney.
-In 2014, Richard completed a Master of Creative Writing, his poetry has been widely published both in Australia and internationally.
-He is an Honorary Associate in the Faculty of Education and Social Work, at the University of Sydney, and has lectured in numerous courses including: Creativity, Youth Culture and The Arts; Integrated Arts and Education.
+Prior to joining the Story Factory, Richard taught at secondary schools (English and English as a Second Language) in the western suburbs of Sydney, and in 2014 completed a Master of Creative Writing.
+His first book of poetry (written under the pseudonym Rico Craig), Bone Ink, won the 2017 Anne Elder Poetry Award (of the National Literary Awards), and was shortlisted for the 2018 Kenneth Slessor Prize.
+He has lectured in numerous courses including: Creativity, Youth Culture and The Arts; Integrated Arts and Education.

 matt roden - CREATIVE PROJECTS MANAGER